SharePoint/sp-dev-docs/docs/schema/listurl-element-view.md

 api_type:
 - schema
 ms.assetid: d6435e1e-12b9-41e2-a752-0e6f28ca4dc3
-description: Renders the URL of the list relative to the containing Web site.
+description: Renders the URL of the list relative to the containing website.
 ---

 # ListUrl element (View)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Renders the URL of the list relative to the containing Web site.
+Renders the URL of the list relative to the containing website.

 ```XML
 <ListUrl>